Printemps: 2000s

-In 2006 Printemps was sold to the Italian Borletti Group (with equity partner Deutsche Bank), they then made major investments to revamp stores.
+In 2006, Printemps was sold to Deutsche Bank (70%) and the Italian Borletti Group (30%), they then made major investments to revamp stores.

 On 16 December 2008, the Paris department store Printemps Haussmann was evacuated following a bomb threat from the terrorist group FRA (Afghan Revolutionary Front).
 The demining services found five sticks of dynamite in the toilet of the store.
 The FRA claimed this attack and demanded the withdrawal of 3,000 French soldiers deployed in Afghanistan.

 2010s

 On 31 July 2013, Divine Investments SA (DiSA), a Luxembourg-based investment fund backed by Sheikh Hamad bin Khalifa Al Thani of Qatar, purchased Printemps.
 On 4 August 2013 labor organisations in France asked the Paris prosecutor's office to open a preliminary inquiry into the sale, in response to a complaint from labour representatives.
 On 8 August the French court rejected the request to stop the sale.

 On 15 January 2014, Printemps opened its first new store in 32 years at the Carrousel du Louvre shopping mall in Paris.
 The store closed in 2023.
 The next year a new store opened at Polygone Riviera in Cagnes-sur-Mer.